ItaloVCosta/monitoring_system_frontend/README.md

 - Set up all the necessary containers (frontend and backend if necessary).
 - Serve the React application.

 Once Docker has built the application, the frontend will be accessible at [http://localhost:3000](http://localhost:3000).
+Remember of include .env variables, and when .env is changed, the container need to be restarted.

-### 3. Stop the Application
+### 4. Stop the Application

 To stop the Docker containers, press `CTRL+C` in the terminal where the application is running or use the following command in another terminal: